Take your career to the next level with a PhD in Marketing

 Entrance requirements for a PhD in Marketing

 Entry to our PhD programme involves a rigorous assessment of your performance in preliminary postgraduate degrees.
 An MBA or applied Masterate is not a normal entry point for a PhD.
 If you have not undertaken advanced study in marketing theory or research methods, we will require you to enrol in papers and meet a high standard in these so you have the knowledge and skills to undertake PhD research.
-In some cases, we may require you to enrol in a PGDip or MCom before we can assess your suitability as a PhD candidate.
+In some cases, we may require you to enrol in a PGDip, MCom or MMart before we can assess your suitability as a PhD candidate.

 If you are an international student, please note that you must have achieved an overall IELTS score of 7.0 to gain entry to our programme; students not meeting this criterion will only be considered in exceptional circumstances.
 We would normally expect a score of 7.5 for the Writing component (and no less than 7.0 for this band).